Group Created with Sketch.

 Top Techniques for Nonprofit Storytelling

 While the effect of a great impact story may not always be this tangible, its power is hard to deny.
 So, how can nonprofit storytellers and communications professionals break through the content creation barrier and craft compelling stories that help advance their missions?
-The good news is that the size of an organization or their budget doesn’t determine success.
+The good news is that the size of an organization or its budget doesn’t determine success.
 Here are some ideas to help spur your nonprofit storytelling strategies.

 Impact stories put a human face on your organization, providing a glimpse into the lives of individuals or communities.
 They’re also an essential asset in developing a nonprofit’s brand.
 As a recent project we did for Columbia University demonstrates, prioritizing storytelling can bring organizational impact to life in powerful ways—even at a global scale.
 Consistency really matters, so the key is to set up a plan and stick with it